erickjsanz/Cloud-Honeypot/README.md

 ## Introduction

 In this project, I constructed a mini honeynet within the Azure platform to capture and analyze security logs from various sources.
 These logs were then consolidated within a Log Analytics workspace.
 Microsoft Sentinel was utilized to leverage these logs, enabling the development of attack maps, creation of alert triggers, and generation of incidents.

 The project was conducted over two distinct 24-hour phases:

-    Initial Measurement Phase: Azure Sentinel monitored the metrics of an insecure environment for 24 hours.
+-Initial Measurement Phase: Azure Sentinel monitored the metrics of an insecure environment for 24 hours.
-    Post-Security Controls Phase: Security controls were implemented to fortify the virtual environment, followed by another 24-hour metric measurement period.
+-Post-Security Controls Phase: Security controls were implemented to fortify the virtual environment, followed by another 24-hour metric measurement period.

+The metrics analyzed were:
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)